 First, Let’s Find Out What Ramen Is!

 It’s hard to believe there is any person who hasn’t heard of ramen in their life.
-Originating as a cheap dish for the masses, ramen has now become one of the iconic Japanese recipes.
+Originating as a cheap dish for the masses, ramen has now become one of the iconic recipes from Japan.
+Anyone who comes to this country will be suggested to have a go at this dish first.

 - Top 15 Best Frozen Meatballs Reviews in 2022